Liberal Arts & Science Travel Grant

 - Dr. Daniel Druckenbrod, Department of Geological, Environmental, and Marine Sciences

-- Dr. Danielle Jacobs, Department of Chemistry, Biochemistry, and Physics
+- Dr. Danielle Jacobs, Department of Chemistry and Biochemistry

 - Dr. Aaron J. Moore, Department of Communication and Journalism